Threats to validity of Research Design

 and external validity.

-Some researchers downplay the importance of causal inference and assert
+Some researchers downplay the importance of causal inference

 the worth of understanding.
 This understanding includes "what," "how,"